gknowles/dimcli/README.md

 Things that were harder than expected:

-- parsing command lines with bash style quoting
+- Parsing command lines with bash style quoting
-- response files - because of the need to transcode UTF-16 on windows
+- Response files - because of the need to transcode UTF-16 on Windows
-- password prompting - there's no standard way to disable console echo :(
+- Password prompting - there's no standard way to disable console echo :(
-- build system - you can do a lot with cmake, but it's not always easy
+- Build system - you can do a lot with CMake, but it's not always easy

 Other interesting c++ command line parsers: